Hawks fire Pierce following high hopes, disappointing start - WTMJ

 Atlanta’s was Pierce’s first job as a head coach.
 He was previously an assistant with Philadelphia, Memphis, Golden State and Cleveland.

-Schlenk said the move to fire Pierce, which comes less than a week before Atlanta hosts the All-Star Game, was timed to help the team have a second-half resurgence.
+Schlenk said he timed the move to help the team have a second-half resurgence.
+He said he still believes the Hawks can make the playoffs.

-“We have high expectations for our team on the court and we believe by making this change now that we can have a strong second half of the season,” Schlenk said.
+“As we said at the beginning of the season, our goal was to have progress this year to move forward,” Schlenk said.
+“We just felt that wasn’t happening as quickly as we wanted.”

+Schlenk blown fourth-quarter leads weren’t the only factor in the the move.

 The Hawks last appeared in the playoffs in 2017.
 The team has rebuilt around point guard Trae Young and forward John Collins and invested heavily in veterans in the offseason.